cbsinteractive/bakery/docs/index.md

 # Bakery

-Bakery is a manifest manipulation service
+Bakery is a manifest manipulation service for HLS and DASH

 ## What's new